One-Page Business Architecture Map

 Points to diagnosis debt and the absence of a structural roadmap.

-The 8 Prompts
+The 8 Pillars

 Each pillar can be used at the whole-company level or zoomed into a smaller operating problem: a project, team, process, handoff, campaign, department, or leadership issue.